Get

 11. Beauceron Merle

-This French dog is sold out to the idea of work.
+This French dog is sold out on the idea of work.
 With a background in police work, they are natural guard dogs who are not very kind to strangers.
 You have to train them early if you want to place them in social situations.

 Beaucerons are guardians of the weak, the small, and the defenseless.
 Take care that they don’t own you instead of the other way around!